Get my newest recipe via email:

 • Find daily vegetarian and healthy living ideas on my Facebook page.

-I was given a copy of Fast to the Table Freezer Cookbook to review.
+I was given a copy of Fast to the Table Freezer Cookbook (affiliate link) to review.
 My opinions about this cookbook are my own, not the publisher’s or the author’s.

 This post contains affiliate links.
 When you purchase products via my links, it doesn’t cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Letty’s Kitchen.
 Thank you!!